ProteusMRIgHIFU/BabelViscoFDTD/README.md

 OpenCL for Windows is operational via `pyopencl`.
 In Linux and MacOS, you can install pyopencl with `pip install pyopencl`.
 In Windows, use one of the precompiled wheels in https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl.
 In MacOS, an standalone OpenCL compiler (`pi_ocl`) is also included in BabelViscoFDTD.
 The FDTD kernels code is OpenCL >= 1.2 compliant.

+### Multi-platform single code
+The underlying extension code (start at `FDTDStaggered3D_with_relaxation_python.c`) uses extensively C macros to provide a fully agnostic implementation that remains as efficient as possible regardless if using a CPU or GPU backend.
+It supports via macro definitions compilation for native CPU (X86, arm64), CUDA, OpenCL and Metal architectures; single or double precision.

+Regardless if using CUDA, OpenCL or Metal, conceptually the workflow is very similar.
+However, there are a few implementation details that need to be handled, and the macros help a lot to reduce the coding.

+Consult `setup.py` to review how all the potential modalities are generated.

 ### MacOS limitations
 MacOS support for HPC has shifted significantly in recent years.
-In modern MacOS versions the support for NVIDIA cards is inexistent and OpenCL is officially being out of support beyond Big Slur.
+In modern MacOS versions the support for NVIDIA cards is inexistent and OpenCL *was supposed to be* officially out of support beyond Big Slur (*it is running amazingly well in Monterey*).
 For MacOS, Metal backend is recommended.
 Also, OpenCL in MacOS has other limitations such as the underlying driver may only support for 32 bits memory access, even if the card has more than 4 GB of RAM.
 If you need to access more than 4 GB of space for your simulation, only Metal can ensure it will support it.

+Latest results on M1 processors indicate that the 32 bits memory access is not applicable under Monterey; however, it seems it remains an issue for AMD processors.

+Strangely enough, the OpenCL implementation with M1 processors seems to work only with native arm64 installation.

 ### Performance comparison
-You can anticipate similar performance between modern AMD and NVIDIA GPUs, at least if using Metal backend.
+Performance between modern AMD, NVIDIA and Apple-Silicon GPUs can show important differences, espeically when comparing Metal and OpenCL backends.
 A simulation for a domain of  [237, 237, 469] grid size and over 2340 temporal steps shows the following computing times with different backends:

 * Nvidia GTX A6000 (48 GB RAM, 10752 CUDA Cores, theoretical 38.7 SP TFLOP , memory bandwidth 768 GB/s) - CUDA : 90 s
 * AMD Radeon Pro W6800 (32 GB RAM, 3840  stream processors, theoretical 17.83 SP TFLOP , memory bandwidth 512 GB/s)  - Metal: 56s